Do you suffer from acid reflux?

 Does the acid reflux keep you up at night?
 Do you struggle with getting enough sleep so that you feel fully rested?

-It turns out that your sleeping position can actually treat your nighttime acid reflux!
+It turns out that your sleeping position can in fact, actually treat your nighttime acid reflux!

-When you sleep on your left side, and your upper torso is elevated at the right angle, it actually hinders the stomach acid from traveling up and through your esophagus.
+When you sleep on your left side, and your upper torso elevates at the proper angle, it actually hinders the stomach acid from traveling up and through your esophagus.

 But how do you sleep on your left side, while also maintaining an elevated sleeping position?